|Full Name||Leonardo Wilhelm DiCaprio|

 |Address (Fan Mail)||Leonardo Dicaprio Appian Way Productions 9255 Sunset Blvd.
 Suite 615 West Hollywood, CA 90069 USA|

-• In June 2017, he returned Marlon Brando's best actor Oscar statuette to the US government as part of an investigation into the money laundering by a state-owned Malaysian investment fund.
+• Money laundering case of a state-owned Malaysian investment fund: In June 2017, he returned Marlon Brando's best actor Oscar statuette to the US government as part of an investigation into the money laundering by a state-owned Malaysian investment fund.
 He also returned Picasso painting and other artifacts that he had received as his 38th birthday gift in 2012 from business associates at Red Granite Pictures, which also funded his film "Wolf of Wall Street."
 Reportedly, Red Granite co-founder Riza Aziz may have helped his stepfather, Malaysian Prime Minister Najib Razak, embezzle USD 4.5 billion from a political development scheme, reported Los Angeles Times.
 The misappropriated funds were used to form the production company that funded the Martin Scorsese-directed movie "Wolf of Wall Street."
 The Economic Times

-• In September 2019, various climate activists from India urged him to withdraw support for a controversial tree-planting program in India, which could result in catastrophic environmental damage.
+• Asked to withdraw an ill-advised climate campaign in India: In September 2019, various climate activists from India urged him to withdraw support for a controversial tree-planting program in India, which could result in catastrophic environmental damage.
 In an open letter, more than 90 Indian environmental and rights groups, warned DiCaprio and his endorsement of the Cauvery Calling campaign was ill-advised.
 They said the campaign could lead to the “drying up of streams and rivulets and destruction of wildlife habitats."
 The Guardian

 |Relationships & More|